cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 ### 2025-09-12 — Equipment Requests: remove manual form

 - Files: `user-portal.html`
 - Change: The Equipment Requests tab no longer shows a manual form.
-Users initiate requests from the Gear Library “Request” button; the Requests tab now shows instructions plus “Your Requests”.
+Users initiate requests from the Gear Library "Request" button; the Requests tab now shows instructions plus "Your Requests".
 - Reason: Single, clear entry point and avoids duplicate UX.

 Quick test:
 1. Open `user-portal.html` → Equipment & Resource Center.
-2. In Gear Library, click “Request” on an available item; dates modal/flow creates a request.
+2. In Gear Library, click "Request" on an available item; dates modal/flow creates a request.
 3. Switch to Equipment Requests tab; the new request appears in the list.
 No form is present.

 ### 2025-09-12 — Success Stories now Firestore-backed (live data)